 Lakshmamma and four other women have set up a vermicomposting enterprise in a common place under a single roof.
 Having begun with a population of 2,000 worms of three epigeic species they regularly harvest around 400kg of vermicompost every month collectively.
 They have gained customers overtime and they earn money on a monthly basis.

-Padmamma lives in Sripuram, a village in Mahbubnagar in Andhra Pradesh.
-She was introduced to vermicomposting as a part of APRLP.
-Here she learnt how to increase the per hectare yield of the crop with the help of vermicomposting in her farm.
+Villagers living in Sripuram, a village in Mahbubnagar in Andhra Pradesh got introduced to vermicomposting as a part of APRLP.
+They learnt how to increase the per hectare yield of the crop with the help of vermicomposting in their farms.

 Two farmers of Bundi nucleus watershed in Rajasthan have built a multiple compartment system of vermicomposting while many are following the regular vermicomposting.
 In Guna nucleus watershed in Madhya Pradesh, nearly 35 farmers from all the three micro watersheds are practicing vermicomposting.